Solomon-Mei/Python_Practices_/README.md

 # Python_Practices_
-Fundamental skills and problems of Python
+Fundamental skills and problems of Python./

-Problems and Solutions are cited from
+Problems and Solutions are cited from :
-Abdullah Al Masud Tushar
+Abdullah Al Masud Tushar./
 url: https://github.com/darkprinx/break-the-ice-with-python